 How to use the principles of design

-A design doesn’t have to strictly follow these rules to be “good.”
-Some absolutely mind-blowing designs ignore one or more of them in order to create an eye-catching and effective work.
+A design doesn’t have to follow these rules to be “good strictly.”
+Some mind-blowing designs ignore one or more to create eye-catching and effective work.

 Consider the cover of “The Bed Moved” by Rebecca Schiff, designed by Janet Hansen.
 This was one of the most lauded book covers of 2016.

 But did you immediately read the first line as “Theeb?”
 Did your eye jump to the bottom line where the M from “Moved” is isolated on a different line than the rest of the word?
-The design is clearly breaking the two rules of movement and alignment.
+The design breaks the two rules of movement and alignment.
 But!
-Because of the designer’s confident use of a bold contrasting color scheme and a repetitive structure, your eye is easily guided to the title and author of the book.
+Because of the designer’s confident use of a bold contrasting color scheme and repetitive structure, your eye is easily guided to the book’s title and author.

 The important information is communicated.
-That jarring moment of slight confusion is what makes this design so revolutionary and rewarding.
+That jarring moment of slight confusion makes this design so revolutionary and rewarding.

-The elements of a design should be viewed as moving parts which combine to tell a story.
-As you approach your design project you must first familiarize yourself with these principles of design.
+The elements of a design should be viewed as moving parts that combine to tell a story.
+As you approach your design project, you must familiarize yourself with these principles.
 Only then will you be able to break the rules to create your own signature style.